Billy Idol: 1993–2004: Cyberpunk, decline, and resurgence

 In 1993, Idol released Cyberpunk.
 Regarded as experimental, it was recorded in a home studio using a Macintosh computer.
 Idol used Studiovision and Pro Tools to record the album.
 The album took ten months to make.
 The album did not perform well in the United States and the lead single "Shock to the System" did not chart in the Billboard Hot 100.
-By Comparison, the lead single from Idols previous album, Cradle of Love had peaked at No.2.
-In Europe the album fared slightly better, achieving moderate chart success and peaking within the UK top 20.
+In comparison, the lead single from Idol's previous album, "Cradle of Love", peaked at No. 2.
+In Europe, the album fared slightly better, achieving moderate chart success and peaking within the top 20 in 7 countries, along with getting into the top 10 in Austria and Finland.
 Idol toured in Europe and played a Generation X reunion show in 1993.

-He recorded and released the single "Speed" in 1994; the song was featured as first track in the homonymous movie soundtrack album.
+He recorded and released the single "Speed" in 1994; the song was featured as the first track in the film soundtrack album.
 Idol appeared in a 1996 live version of the Who's Quadrophenia.
-Idol made a cameo appearance as himself in the 1998 film The Wedding Singer with Adam Sandler, in which Idol played a pivotal role in the plot.
+Idol played Lee Turner in the 1996 film Mad Dog Time, he also made a cameo appearance as himself in the 1998 film The Wedding Singer with Adam Sandler, in which Idol played a pivotal role in the plot.
 The film featured "White Wedding" on its soundtrack.
 In 2000, he was invited to be a guest vocalist on Tony Iommi's debut solo album.
 His contribution was on the song "Into the Night", which he co-wrote.
 That year, he voice acted the role of Odin, a mysterious alien character, in the adult animated science fiction film Heavy Metal 2000, also providing a song for the soundtrack.

 VH1 aired Billy Idol – Behind the Music on 16 April 2001.
 Idol and Stevens took part in a VH1 Storytellers show three days later.
 The reunited duo set out to play a series of acoustic/storytellers shows before recording the VH1 special.
 Another Greatest Hits CD was issued in 2001, with Keith Forsey and Simple Minds' "Don't You (Forget About Me)" appearing on the compilation.
 The LP includes a live acoustic version of "Rebel Yell", taken from a performance at Los Angeles station KROQ's 1993 Acoustic Christmas concert.
 The Greatest Hits album sold 1 million copies in the United States alone.

 In the 2002 NRL Grand Final in Sydney, Idol entered the playing field for the half-time entertainment on a hovercraft to the intro of "White Wedding", of which he managed to sing only two words before a power failure ended the performance.